AlexChaplinBraz/shell-scripts/README.md

 Easy way to symlink selected files with `ranger` into the specified directory.
 Mainly used to link scripts into local bin.

+### quickedit

+Quickly find and open files to edit.
+By default uses `fzf` for displaying found files, but can alternatively use `dmenu`.

 ### saveinstalled

 Save lists of explicitly installed official and AUR pacman packages.
 Can also save a custom list based on the